-After graduating high school, Victoria chose to attend Oberlin College in Ohio (a choice she made partly due to the fact that it was co-ed) where she studied French.
-There she met her first husband Craig who was into arts and theater, and after a couple of years and a summer in France, she transferred to University of California Berkeley to study art and lured Craig out to join her.
+After graduating from high school, Victoria chose to attend Oberlin College in Ohio (a choice she made partly due to the fact that it was co-ed), where she studied French.
+There she met her first husband Craig who was into arts and theater, and after a couple of years and a summer in France, she transferred to University of California Berkeley to study art.
 While in the Bay Area, she designed costumes for the San Francisco Actors Workshop.
 There, she met Judy Davis, a set designer who had also been working as an advertising artist for Cost Plus Imports.
-Davis had been commissioned to design a stained glass window and asked Victoria if shed like to take her job at Cost Plus.
-Victoria had been working as a mail clerk in an advertising agency, so she jumped at the chance, and had to transition quickly from drawing only people and from the abstract expressionism she was immersed in at Berkeley to drawing furniture and dcor with a crow quill pen and India ink.
+Davis had been commissioned to design a stained glass window and asked Victoria if she’d like to take her job at Cost Plus.
+Victoria had been working as a mail clerk in an advertising agency, so she jumped at the chance.
+She had to transition quickly from drawing only people to drawing furniture and decor with a crow quill pen and India ink.

 Victoria and Craig divorced a few years after moving to Los Angeles, and Victoria found herself in need of a job.
-She started working with a friend of Milton Glaserdesigning record jackets and in her time there designed record jackets for big name artists such as Ringo Starr and The Allman Brothers.
+She started working with a friend of Milton Glaser designing record jackets for big name artists such as Ringo Starr and The Allman Brothers.

-Around the same time, Victorias 7 year old son Blake came to her after waking and launched into a vivid description of a dream.
-She had to stop him, saying, Wait, let me get a pencil, and recorded Blakes dream.
+Around the same time, Victoria’s 7-year old son Blake came to her after waking and launched into a vivid description of a dream.
+She had to stop him to get a pencil and recorded Blake’s dream.
 She took the book to a number of publishers in New York City, using some contacts she had made while working at New York Magazine.
 The companies all told her that something about the book needed changing; the book was too scary or not scary enough.
-Victoria finally found Joanna Cole, the childrens book editor of Doubleday, who liked the book just as it was (Joanna Cole certainly knew what she was talking about; she went on to write the popular Magic School Bus book and video series).
+Victoria finally found Joanna Cole, the children’s book editor of Doubleday, who liked the book just as it was (Joanna Cole certainly knew what she was talking about; she went on to write the popular Magic School Bus book and video series).

 In the recent past, Victoria Tierney focused much of her art energy continues to paint with watercolors and has done a series of pieces around “Pinky the Cat.”
 Lately, however, she has found a new passion in ArtRage, what she describes as a fingerpainting app.
 Examples of her ArtRage art is easy to find on her Facebook page, and she recently taught an Exploring ArtRage class at Art By The Sea gallery.